MacMeDan/Localizer/README.md

 EX: `self.title = R.awesomeViewController`
 this will return a localized version of "Awesome View Controller"

-# Command Line tool usage
+# Command Line Tool usage

 Specify the source file
 Specify the destination file